LitecoinZ-Community/bitcore/packages/ltzcore-node/docs/wallet-guide.md

 mongod
 ```

-Start the Bitcore node in the /bitcore/ project root directory
+Start the Ltzcore node in the /ltzcore/ project root directory

 ```
 npm run node
 ```

-To run RegTest Bitcoin Core RegTest Client
+To run RegTest LitecoinZ Core RegTest Client

 ```
 . ~/.profile
-bitcoinregtest
+regtest
 ```

-> If successful Bitcore logo should be blue and syncing blocks on mongod in the background
+> If successful Ltzcore logo should be blue and syncing blocks on mongod in the background

 ## How to Generate Blocks

 Go to Help -> Debug Window -> console tab

-Input generate command in the line to create 5000 BTC
+Input generate command in the line to create 5000 LTZ

 ```
 generate 5000